keithpjolley/randomcountry/README.md

 be optional - no state secrets in this particular skill.

 ### keith
-© 2017 -- Jamul Heavy Industries, LLC<br/>
+© 2017 -- Jamul Heavy Industries, LL
 Jamul, CA
 MIT License